-AT BLOKE
+FAT BLOKE

-To date, nine Warhammer Regiments and two Warhammer 40,000 Bar Squads have been released, with plenty more in the pipeline.
-In commonths we hope to bring you Ork Boyz and Eldar Guardians in Warhammer 40,000 along with Orc Boyz and Zombies for Warhammer.
-It isn't the end though, as we are committed to producing plastic boxed so for the core units of all our armies, allowing you to quickly and or effectively build the backbone of your new army, add to a veteran force simply collect great looking miniatures.
+To date, nine Warhammer Regiments and two Warhammer 40,000 Battle Squads have been released, with plenty more in the pipeline.
+In coming months we hope to bring you Ork Boyz and Eldar Guardians for Warhammer 40,000 along with Orc Boyz and Zombies for Warhammer.
+This isn't the end though, as we are committed to producing plastic boxed sets for the core units of all our armies, allowing you to quickly and cost effectively build the backbone of your new army, add to a veteran force or simply collect great looking miniatures.

-Let's take a look at what you get in the Night Goblin Warhammer Regime boxed set...
+Let's take a look at what you get in the Night Goblin Warhammer Regiment boxed set...

-plastic Night Goblin sprues, five new shield sprues, a movement tray and metal components to make a champion, standard bearer and gong basher.
+The box contains four plastic Night Goblin sprues, five new shield sprues, a movement tray and metal components to make a champion, standard bearer and gong basher.
 The unit can be made as archers or, as below, wielding spears and shields.